 Most websites that don’t have confidential info (like credit card numbers) or login forms use regular old HTTP.
 HTTPS is used to process secured transactions and prevent unauthorized access.
-Basically HTTPS is the safer version of HTTP.
-All the major web browsers such as Chrome, Firefox etc… now show an unsecure warning if your site contains a login or payment form but is not HTTPS.
+Basically, HTTPS is the safer version of HTTP.
+All the major web browsers such as Chrome, Firefox, etc… now show an unsecured warning if your site contains a login or payment form but is not HTTPS.

 Even the most basic SSL certificate is better than nothing!